 As more and more workers shared similar stories of being harmed by workplace substance use policy, we banded together and established a nonprofit organization so that workers can support and advocate for each other.
 Workers can exchange information about their rights, get support advocating for themselves, mount legal challenges and fight for policy change.

 We’re demanding a new and humane approach to addressing employees’ substance use.
 Employees should be offered voluntary, confidential, culturally appropriate, trauma-informed health care services that are based on current harm reduction / health promotion principles.

 Only as a last resort, should conditions be placed on an employee remaining in the workplace.
 When that is necessary, employees must be allowed a truly individualized & evidence-based risk assessment, and employees' self-determination and human-rights must be placed at the forefront.

-As our membership reflects, workers from many different occupations are subjected to harmful workplace substance use policy.
+As our membership reflects, workers from many different professions are subjected to harmful workplace substance use policy.

 If you have been harmed by a workplace substance use policy and want more information about advocating for your rights, or just want someone to talk to, please contact us.